 Don’t Let Stress Become Overwhelming

 We all face some stress every day, but if stress becomes overwhelming then your body will be less able to fight off the flu and other illness.
-It has been estimated that up to 90 percent of illness and disease is stress-related.
+It has been estimated that up to 90 percent of illness and disease is stress related.
 Take time out to relax, take on fewer responsibilities and don’t beat yourself up if you can’t get it all done.
 Meditation and prayer are also great for reducing stress.
 Have you heard the phrase “let go and let God”?

 When you exercise you increase your circulation and your blood flow throughout your body.
 The components of your immune system are also better circulated, which means your immune system has a better chance of finding an illness before it has a chance to spread.
 In a sense, exercising helps your immune system to be more efficient in weeding out and acting upon viruses and diseases.

 Washing your hands will decrease your likelihood of spreading a virus to your nose, mouth or other people.
 If your immune system is strong, it should be able to fight off the virus if it does enter your body, but washing your hands provides a bit of extra protection.
-Also, don’t touch your nose with your hands!
+Also, don’t touch your eyes, nose or mouth with your hands!

 Take extra Vitamin C